-AMPS: Shatema, tell the AMPS readers about you where you are from and where you school.
+AMPS: Shatema, tell the readers about you, where you are from, and where you go to school.

 Shatema: Well I’m from Bronx New York and I currently reside in Dayton Ohio.
 I currently attend Central State University, soon to be finishing up with my Bachelors in Communications.